 Plastic shrinkage cracks are one of the most common causes of early cracking in concrete.
 When the concrete is still in its plastic state, it is filled with water which takes up space and makes the slab a certain size.
 As the tile loses moisture during curing, it becomes smaller and this shrinkage creates stress on the slab.
 The tension created can literally separate the slab as the concrete shrinks and drags through its granular subbase.

-When the stress becomes too great for the now-hardened concrete, the slab cracks to relieve stress.
-Especially in hot climates, shrinkage cracks can occur as soon as a few hours after the tile has been poured and finished.
-Even if concrete cures slowly as described above, it is possible that a large slab, such as a patio or sidewalk, will still crack as a result of concrete shrinkage that occurs as temperatures change and water is consumed in the hydration process.
+When the stress becomes too great for the now-hardened concrete, it cracks to relieve stress.
+This can happen as soon as a few hours after pouring in hot climates.
+Even if concrete cures slowly, large slabs such as patios or sidewalks may still crack due to shrinkage as temperatures change and water is consumed in the hydration process.
 Control joints are essential to anticipate and direct any future cracks.
 These intentional weaknesses are cut into the slab to about a quarter of its depth.

 As the concrete shrinks, it will most likely crack in these weaker parts.
 Caps and bolts should be removed and Z-bar holes should be inserted with cement-based plugs or patched with sand and cement mix.
 Pipe penetrations should also be sealed with a cement-based plug or patch from the inside of the building during construction.
 The plug does not seal gaps in the entire wall or slab and can fail over time, allowing water to enter voids and seep through the concrete around the pipe penetration.
 An expansion joint should be used in the concrete to allow for natural movement as it expands or contracts with daily temperature variations.
 To determine maximum joint spacing, multiply the planned thickness of the concrete (in inches) by 2.5.Cement cures gradually and needs to retain moisture to achieve maximum strength.